-- · Make sure not to let air bubbles enter the column while installing the column.
-The air bubbles may damage the column. - · When restarting the system after column installation or after holding the eluent flow, start the system at 0.2 to 0.3 mL/min flow rate.
-A rapid increase in pressure can damage the column.

-· If the column was heated during the analysis, lower the flow rate to 0.2 to 0.3 mL/min at the end of analysis.
+- Make sure not to let air bubbles enter the column while installing the column.
+The air bubbles may damage the column. - \cdot When restarting the system after column installation or after holding the eluent flow, start the system at less than 0.5 mL/min flow rate.
+A rapid increase in pressure can damage the column. - If the column was heated during the analysis, lower the flow rate to less than 0.5 mL/min at the end of analysis.
 Then, turn off the column oven to let the column temperature returns to room temperature before stopping the pump.
 This is to prevent creating an empty space in the column, which deteriorates the column.
 Since if the pump was stopped while the eluent inside the column is still hot, the eluent volume decreases and creates an empty space when the eluent temperature decreases.